Lewis Ginter: New York

-Upon his return to Richmond, Ginter found the city in a state of ruin.
-His warehouse stores of tobacco and sugar had been destroyed in a fire that consumed much of the business district, though his cotton remained unscathed.
-With little economic opportunity in Richmond, he sold his cotton and returned to New York City to pursue a career in banking.
-First joining the firm of Harrison & Company, he experienced great financial success.
-But his renewed fortune was short-lived.
-The Black Friday gold panic in 1869 forced Ginter to use his personal fortune to settle heavy debts his firm incurred.
-Having lost all of his wealth once again, Ginter sold tobacco on consignment in New York for Richmond tobacconist John F. Allen.
-In 1872, Ginter decided to return to affordable Richmond.
+On his return to Richmond, Ginter found the city in a state of ruin.
+Though his cotton remained, his warehouse stores of tobacco and sugar had been destroyed in a fire that had consumed much of the business district.
+With little economic opportunity remaining in Richmond, he sold the cotton and returned to New York City to pursue a career in banking.
+He experienced short-lived success at the firm of Harrison & Company, with the Black Friday gold panic of 1869 forcing Ginter to settle heavy debts that his firm had incurred.
+Having lost all of his wealth once again, he sold tobacco on consignment in New York for Richmond tobacconist John F. Allen.
+In 1872, Ginter decided to return to Richmond.